Best Dolby Vision TVs Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Dolby Vision TVs you can buy in 2021.

 Read the full review: LG OLED65B9PLA

-Sound is better than you might expect from a TV at this price, too.
-It sports a Dolby Atmos-badged sound system (produced in conjunction with Onkyo) and built-in microphone for Alexa and Google Assistant voice interaction.
+The sound is better than you might expect from a TV at this price, too.
+It sports a Dolby Atmos-badged sound system (produced in conjunction with Onkyo) and a built-in microphone for Alexa and Google Assistant voice interaction.
 It's a superb feature set for a low-cost TV.